reikostachibana/ribostall/README.md

 4. **Consensus stall sites**: A site must appear in at least `--min-support` replicates to be reported.
 If there are >1 stall sites within `--min_sep` codons, the most downstream stall site is reported.
 5. **Output**: List of stall sites `{"group": "group", "transcript": "transcript", "tx_id": "tx_id", "gene": "gene", "pos_codon", 1}`

+Optional: `--motif` finds amino acid enrichment around stall sites.
+This is done by:
+1. **Count amino acids across all stall windows**: Within  `--flank-left` and `--flank-right` around the P-site at stall sites, count the amino acids at each position.
+2. **Calculate background frequency**: Compute the overall frequency of each amino acid across all codons in the same set of transcripts (not just stall sites).
+This ensures enrichment is relative to the transcriptome composition of the analyzed set.
+3. **Convert counts into probabilities**: Add `--pseudocount` to every amino acid count and normalize to get probabilities per position.
+4. **Position weight matrix**: Compare probability of amino acid at that position to the background frequency by calculating log2 enrichment `log2 ( probabilities / background frequency )`.
+Multiply the log2 enrichment with the probability to get *position weight matrix*.
+Enriched > 0, depleted < 0.

 | Argument         | Type   | Default | Required | Description |
 |------------------|--------|---------|----------|-------------|
 | `--pickle`       | path   | —       | ✅       | Coverage pickle (`.pkl.gz`) |